airbytehq/airbyte-interop-catalog/catalog/hubspot/generated/dbt_project/models/README.md

 | `timestamp` | A Unix timestamp in milliseconds of the time the submission occurred. | `contacts_form_submissions.timestamp` | 🟢 0.70 | Field 'timestamp' appears to match the context of form submission times. |
 | `title` | The title of the page that the form was submitted on.
 This will default to the name of the form if no title is provided. | `contacts_form_submissions.page_title` | 🟢 0.70 | Field 'title' matches the common context in form submission metadata. |

-### Mapping from Airbyte `deals_property_history` to Fivetran `deal_property_history`
+### Mapping: Airbyte `deals_property_history` to Fivetran `deal_property_history`

 - Table Match Confidence Score: 🟢 0.72
 - Table Completion Score: 🟢 0.86

-#### Evaluation

-The table match score is relatively high, indicating a good match between source and target tables based on similar schema elements.
-However, one field has an expression marked as 'MISSING', lowering the completion score due to incomplete mapping.
+- Summary Self-Evaluation: _The table match score is relatively high, indicating a good match between source and target tables based on similar schema elements.
+However, one field has an expression marked as 'MISSING', lowering the completion score due to incomplete mapping._

-#### Field Mapping Logic

 | Field | Description | Expression | Confidence | Evaluation |
 | --- | --- | --- | --- | --- |